bioinfo-upch/linear-models-enzymatic-function/README.md

 - residues.txt: A text file containing the identity of all the residues in PZAse

-The output is one figure displaying the 20 nearest residues to each amino-acid of the active site and metal coordination site of wild-type PZAse.
-Residues associated with selected descriptors are highlighted in blue.
+The output are three figures, one for each kind of descriptors, displaying the 20 nearest residues to each amino-acid of the active site and metal coordination site of wild-type PZAse.
+Residues associated with selected descriptors are highlighted in red.